-I.1.
-Copyright law in the national codification of modern age
+1.1.
+Copyright law in the national codification of the modern age

-Although as early as in Roman law there were contracts that were entered into between the author and booksellers on multiplication of literary works and under which publisher's rights were protected by trader's business habits, these transactions were not provided with legal protection because legal sources do not mention the right of multiplying author's works and there were no action-at-law by which a possible claim could have been enforced.1
+Although as early as in Roman law there were contracts that were entered into between the author and booksellers on multiplication of literary works and under which publisher's rights were protected by trader's business habits, these transactions were not provided with legal protection because legal sources do not mention the right of multiplying author's works and there were no action-at-law by which a possible claim could have been enforced.
 The privileges provided by rulers or other superior authorities for merely certain individuals appeared as the first legal sources, which "were granted to the author or the publisher, and in earlier times exclusively and usually to the publisher only".
-As we can see action could be taken against reprints, impressions through privileges granted solely in individual cases: the point of these privileges was that the publisher-for example, subject to the prince's right of supervision-obtained right to printing and publishing of books under "monopoly".
+As we can see action could be taken against reprints, impressions through privileges granted solely in individual cases; the point of these privileges was that the publisher - for example, subject to the prince's right of supervision - obtained right to printing and publishing of books under "monopoly".
 For lack of rule of law, it was determined in charters what works the privilege applied to, what the content of the legal relation between the publisher and the author was, and what its limitations in time were.
 Two great types of patents can be distinguished.
-One of them ensured printing of books in general for the person obtaining charter, and simultaneously barred everybody else from this activity; whereas the other type made it possible to print particular books, while excluding everybody else.
-In this respect, Hungary was not lagging behind considerably since, for example, in 1584 the College of Nagyszombat obtained the exclusive right of publishing Corpus Iuris Hungarici, being aware of the clause set out in the charter that impression and unauthorised sale by other persons shall be punished by ten golden marks.3 In the Middle Ages, guild rules provided some collective protection with respect to product markings on the grounds of charters; from the 15th c. more and more privileges were issued, primarily in England, Switzerland and city-states of North Italy.
-This regulation aimed at the legal protection of the user, i.e., printer-publisher rather than that of the author, although privileges granted to the author can be also found in records.4
+One of them ensured printing of books in general for the person obtaining charter, and simultaneously banned everybody else from this activity; whereas the other type made it possible to print particular books, while excluding everybody else.
+In this respect, Hungary was not lagging behind considerably since, for example, in 1584 the College of Nagyszombat obtained the exclusive right of publishing Corpus Iuris Hungarici, being aware of the clause set out in the charter that impression and unlawful sale by other persons shall be punished by ten golden marks.
+In the Middle Ages, guild rules provided some collective protection with respect to product markings on the grounds of charters; from the 15th c. more and more privileges were issued, primarily in England, Switzerland and city-states of North Italy.
+This regulation aimed at the legal protection of the user, i.e., printer-publisher rather than that of the author, although privileges granted to the author can be also found in records.

 Privileges were replaced by regulation at the level of law effective for the entire country rather slowly in Western Europe too.
 First, such a statute was adopted in England in 1709; the real wave of enacting laws started from the end of the 18th century only.
-Laws were usually
+Laws were usually determined by aspects of prevailing state and economy policy and definitely showed the traces of the system of privileges.
+After several Austrian decrees and Hungarian attempts at making laws in the late 18th c., the Hungarian national assembly passed a law on this subject in 1884 only.